Semi Truck Insurance: Providers, Coverage & Costs

 Truckers applying for certain authorities, namely motor carriers, brokerages, and freight forwarders, must demonstrate they have the appropriate insurance by filing with the FMCSA.
 Federal filings are often required for interstate trucking, hauling hazardous materials, for-hire trucking, and for-hire people transport.

-Pro tip: The FMCSA has a mobile app called QCMobile which business owners can use to verify an entity’s operating authority and United States Department of Transportation (USDOT) number.
+FMCSA has a mobile app called QCMobile, which business owners can use to verify an entity’s operating authority and United States DOT number.
 The app also offers functionalities previously provided by the automated phone system as well as access to USDOT number status information.

 Bottom Line

-Getting the best semi truck insurance for your business requires focusing on value, not price.
-The cheapest policies aren’t often the best.
-Also, insurance coverage that’s too low can hurt your business if you’re driving under your own authority because it can prevent you from getting jobs with freight brokers.
-Owner-operators who want the appropriate coverage should work with an agent that has experience in truck insurance.
+Getting the best semi-truck insurance for your business requires focusing on value, not price.
+The cheapest policies are not often the best; also, insurance coverage that is too low can hurt your business if you’re driving under your own authority because it can prevent you from getting jobs with freight brokers.
+Owner-operators who want the appropriate coverage should work with a broker that has experience in truck insurance.